illuhad/hipCPU/README.md

 * At the moment, hipCPU cannot coexist together with regular HIP at runtime; i.e. you have to decide at compile-time which HIP you want to compile against.
 This restriction will probably be lifted at least to some extent in the future.

 ## Extensions

+There are a couple of things available in hipCPU that are unavailable in regular SYCL:
 * hipCPU defines the `__HIPCPU__` macro.
 This can be used by your code to check if regular HIP or hipCPU is used.
 * `hipLaunchTask(function, stream, args...)` can be used to execute `function(args...)` in the given stream as single, unparallelized task.
 This does not follow the HIP kernel execution model anymore, and anything related to it is unavailable: `hipThreadIdx_*`, `hipBlockDim_*`, shared memory etc. `hipLaunchTask` is particularly useful if you want to use HIP streams as some sort of thread pool or want to have your own OpenMP parallelization scheme in your task.
+* `hipMallocManaged()` is supported in analogy to `cudaMallocManaged()`

+## Implementation
+At the moment, hipCPU executes the blocks one at a time, with one OpenMP thread per HIP thread.
+This is necessary to ensure correct synchronization semantics within a block (i.e. `__syncthreads()`).
+And yes, this is highly inefficient for programs following HIP's fine-grained parallelism model for various reasons (false sharing, thread management overhead, ...).
+This inefficiency can be largely circumvented if you put a lot of work in one HIP thread, but this is usually not the way HIP programs are structured, especially if they were originally written for GPUs.

+`hipThreadIdx_x` etc are macros which access the static runtime object and return the thread id based on the OpenMP thread id and the block id based on the currently processed block.
+Since these macros must be well-defined globally, only a single kernel is executed at a time, even if you have several kernel launches in different non-blocking streams.
+This is not the case for the `hipLaunchTask` extension since `hipLaunchTask` does not need to guarantee correctness of `hipThreadIdx_x` etc.

 ## Example